memcachier/docs/heroku_articles/flask-memcache.md

 cache.delete('view//')
 ```

-To see the effect of view caching let's deploy our application:
+To see the effect of view caching, deploy your application:

 ```term
 $ git commit -am 'Cache task list view'
 $ git push heroku master
 ```

-On the first refresh you should see the get hit counter increase depending
+On the first refresh, you should see the `get hit` counter increase according
-on the number of tasks you have as well as an additional get miss and set which
+to the number of tasks you have, as well as an additional `get miss` and `set`, which
 correspond to the view that is now cached.
-Any subsequent reload will now
+Any subsequent reload will
-increase the get hit counter by just one as the whole view is retrieved with
+increase the `get hit` counter by just one, because the entire view is retrieved with a single `get` command.
-one get command.

-You might be tempted to think that view caching obsoletes the caching of
+Note that view caching does _not_ obsolete the caching of
 expensive operations or Jinja snippets.
-This is not the case.
 It is good
-practice to cache smaller operations within cached larger operations or smaller
+practice to cache smaller operations within cached larger operations, or smaller
 Jinja snippets within larger Jinja snippets.
-This is called Russian doll caching
-and helps with performance if a larger operation, snippet, or view is removed
+This technique (called Russian doll caching) helps with performance if a larger operation, snippet, or view is removed
-from the cache as the building blocks do not have to be recreated from scratch.
+from the cache, because the building blocks do not have to be recreated from scratch.

 ## Further reading & resources